fabiolnh/docker/README.md

 1) Starting a MySQL Database creating a Database and a Table with a "init" file
 2) A Node Application that connects to the Database, inserts a value into the table and prints it on the browser
-3) NgInx as a reverse proxy server using the 8080 port redirecting to the node application (port 3000 inside the Docker Network)
+3) NgInx as a reverse proxy server using the 8080 port redirecting to the node application (Port 3000 inside the Docker Network)